 - Individuals generally must be at least 18 years of age to receive GA.
 Unmarried minors (under 18 years of age) are not eligible for GA.
 Persons under 18 who are married, divorced, or legally separated are not considered minors and may be eligible.
-If 65 or older to be GA eligible, the applicant must be pending SSI or ineligible for SSI and must apply for Social Security benefits (RSDI) and be ineligible for these benefits.
+Applicants who are 65 years old or older must be pending SSI or ineligible for SSI and must apply for Social Security benefits (RSDI) and be ineligible for these benefits.

 - You must be unemployed, employed with income less than the grant level, or unable to work because of a physical, mental, or functional disability.

-- Unemployed persons who are able to work must participate in the County's Vocations Services Program.
+- Unemployed persons who are able to work must participate in the County's Vocational Services Program.

-- All applicants/recipients are required to sign an Authorization for reimbursement of interim assistance form at application and when it is required.
+- All applicants/recipients must sign an Authorization for reimbursement of interim assistance form when it is required.

 - Personal property is limited to $500.
 Personal property includes bank accounts (checking or savings), stocks, bonds, cash on hand, and so on.